 In this article:

+An equipment rental company can be a rewarding venture, whether you are renting out construction equipment, sports equipment, staging furniture or any other form of equipment.
 There are several crucial steps that must be followed in order to build a successful equipment rental business.
 Each phase will be thoroughly discussed in this article, along with concrete examples to highlight each one's significance.

 Step 1: Identify an untapped market or niche